 We can witness the difference between the two modes of operation in the following diagram through the current waveform patterns across the primary and secondary section of the transformer.

 Both DCM and CCM modes have their specific advantages, which may be learned from the following table:

 Compared to CCM, the DCM mode circuit demands greater levels of peak current in order to ensure optimal power across the secondary side of the transformer.
-This in turn demands the primary side to be rated at higher RMS current, meaning the mosfet needs to be rated at the specified higher specifications.
+This in turn demands the primary side to be rated at higher RMS current, meaning the MOSFET needs to be rated at the specified higher range.

 In cases where the design is required to be built with limited range of input current and components, then usually a CCM mode fyback is selected, allowing the design to employ relatively smaller filter capacitor, and lower conduction loss on the mosfet and the transformer).

 CCM becomes favorable for conditions where the input voltage is lower, while the current is higher ( over 6 ampere), designs which may be rated to work with over 50 watt power, except for outputs at 5V wherein the wattage spec could be lower than 50 watts.